Kong/docs.konghq.com/app/_hub/kong-inc/jq/index.md

 versions: 0.1.x
 beta: true

-desc: Transform JSON objects included in API requests or responses using jq filters and programs.
+desc: Transform JSON objects included in API requests or responses using jq programs.
 description: |
     The Kong jq plugin enables arbitrary jq transformations on JSON objects included in API requests or responses.
-The source of the object can either be the request or response body, and the transformed result can either replace the body or be used to set HTTP headers.

-    Multiple filters can be specified in the configuration.
-You can use these filters to set request headers from values present in the request body, and then rewrite the response body with a separate jq program.
+    The configuration accepts two sets of options: one for the request and another for the response.
+    For both the request and response, a jq program string can be included, along with some jq option flags and a list of media types.
+One of the media types must included in the `Content-Type` header for the jq program to run (the media type in the `Content-Type` header defaults to `application/json`).
+	  In the response context, you also have the option to specify a list of status codes, one of which must match the response status code (the response status code defaults to `200`).

+    {:.note}
+	  **Note:** In the response context the entire body must be buffered to be processed.
+This requirement also implies that the `Content-Length` header will be dropped if present, and the body transferred with chunked encoding.

-    See jq's documentation on [Basic filters](https://stedolan.github.io/jq/manual/#Basicfilters) for more information on writing programs and filters with jq.
+    See jq's documentation on [Basic filters](https://stedolan.github.io/jq/manual/#Basicfilters) for more information on writing programs with jq.

 enterprise: true
 type: plugin